-“How could there be?
+“Of course not.
 Reality is beneath us.”
-Faith noticed the green was not totally smooth; razor-thin, wedge-shaped glaciers streaked from the bright center to the rim.
-Some glaciers were only an inch tall.
+Faith noticed the green circle was not smooth; razor-thin, wedge-shaped glaciers streaked from the bright center to the rim.
+Some glaciers were inches tall.
 Some were tall as trees.
-The Heart pointed to a green bulge on the horizon.
-The bulge warped the flow of the wedge-shaped glaciers.
+The Heart pointed to a green bulge on the horizon which warped the flow of the wedge-shaped glaciers.
 “That is the wobble in the Wheel.”

-“I don’t know what I can do about something like that.”
+“I don’t know how to fix something like that.”

 “I understand.”
-The Heart of the Mountain sat cross-legged, if there were legs under their robes.
-“I know I cannot effectively communicate my predicament to you.
-I must send you to meet a friend of mine.”
+The Heart sat cross-legged, if there were legs under their robes.
+“I cannot effectively communicate my predicament to you.
+I must send you to an acquaintance.”

 “A Virgil.”
-The Heart commanded the white wing to sink closer to the green circle.
+The Heart commanded the white wing to sink into the green circle.

 “Virgil Skyy or Blue?” asked Faith.
 “I’ve met both!”